Ordo Virtutum: Plot

-The subject of the play is typical for a morality play.
-It recounts neither biblical events, nor a saint's life, nor miracles.
+The subject of the play is typical for a morality play, recounting neither biblical events, nor a saint's life, nor miracles.
 Instead, Ordo Virtutum is about the struggle for a human soul, or Anima, between the Virtues and the Devil.

 The piece can be divided as follows:

 Part I: A Prologue in which the Virtues are introduced to the Patriarchs and Prophets who marvel at the Virtues.

 Part II: We hear the complaints of souls that are imprisoned in bodies.
 The (for now) happy Soul enters and her voice contrasts with the unhappy souls.
 The Soul is too eager to skip life and go straight to Heaven.
 When the Virtues tell her that she has to live first, the Devil seduces her away to worldly things.

 Part III: The Virtues take turns identifying and describing themselves while the Devil occasionally interrupts and expresses opposing views and insults.
 This is the longest section by far and, although devoid of drama or plot, the musical elements of this section make it stand out.

 Part IV: The Soul returns, repentant.
 Once the Virtues have accepted her back, they turn on the Devil, whom they bind.
 Together they conquer the Devil and then God is praised.

 Part V: A procession of all the characters.